kimgoetzke/listem/README.md

 list Android app written in C# using .NET 8 MAUI, the CommunityToolkit, and SQLite.
 It also contains the backend for this app, also written in C# using .NET 8, Entity Framework Core, and ASP Core Authentication.

+> [!IMPORTANT]
+> This project is a work in progress and actively being worked on.
+The backend hasn't been connected to the frontend
+> yet (except for signing up and signing in).

 The goal was to learn something about .NET MAUI and Android app development by building on my [Shopping List app](https://github.com/kimgoetzke/practice-maui-shopping-list) from last week and make a look a little less nasty and also use some shared, custom controls.
 In addition, I wanted to experience web development with